seattleflu/documentation/Code-review.md

 different case to case.
 It's ok to ping people if PRs aren't getting attention.

+Pay attention to commit structure (how code changes are organized into individual commits), sequence (what order the commits are in), and messages (why these changes are being made), as crafting these well can make it much easier for new team members and our future selves to maintain the codebase.
+Historical context for why previous changes were made is invaluable for understanding when and how you might want to change that code again.
+The commits themselves, not just the changes they make, are part of the review too.

 ### As an author

 * Direct reviewers' attention to any parts you're unsure of or specific topics